 Can we achieve precise medication use in people living with Alzheimer’s disease?

-Alzheimer’s disease (AD) is the most common form of dementia, affecting 1 in 9 people >65 years.
-AD is featured by progressive neuron loss in the brain and decline in cognitive function.
+Alzheimer’s disease (AD) is the most common form of dementia, affecting 1 in 9 people aged over 65 years.
+AD is featured by progressive neuron loss in the brain and a decline in cognitive function.
 However, recent evidence suggests that AD may also affect peripheral organs.
 In line with this, we have for the first time demonstrated that the expression and function of drug transporters and metabolising enzymes in the peripheral organs are altered in AD mouse models, leading to altered drug disposition.
-Some of these changes have been validated in AD human tissues, however, if drug disposition is affected in people with AD is yet to be determined.
+Some of these changes have been validated in AD human tissues, however, it is yet to be determined if drug disposition is affected in people with AD.

 Contact us